Mokayed/assignment_02_databases/README.md

 10- You are ready now open then netbeans project which is made in java, then rune the “mainDB” class.

+My systems responses to the following questions:
+How many Twitter users are in the database?

+1598315
+Which Twitter users link the most to other Twitter users?
+(Provide the top ten.)

+TBD
+Who is are the most mentioned Twitter users?
+(Provide the top five.)

+TBD
+Who are the most active Twitter users (top ten)?

+TBD
+Who are the five most grumpy (most negative tweets) and the most happy (most positive tweets)?

+TBD
 Note: if you are using Vagrant and you cannot connect to the docker container from your computer in (robo 3t,) put this in the Vagrantfile:

 ##-*- mode: ruby -*-
 ##vi: set ft=ruby :

 Vagrant.configure("2") do |config|
   config.vm.box = "bento/ubuntu-16.04"